fusion94/ArduinoExamples/README.md

 Arduino Examples
 ===============

-These tutorials offers a decent introduction to the open-source electronics prototyping platform Arduino.
-To use the introductory examples, all you need is a USB Arduino, USB A-B cable, and few other parts.
+These tutorials offer a decent introduction to the open-source electronics prototyping platform Arduino.
+To use the introductory examples, all you need is a USB Arduino, USB A-B cable, and a few other parts.

 Every tutorial will include documents from [Fritzing](http://www.fritzing.org) that will assist you while you go through these tutorials.